Skip to main content

 No list or dict comprehensions

-Mojo does not yet support Python list or dictionary comprehension expressions, like [x for x in range(10)], because Mojo's standard library has not yet grown a standard list or dictionary type.
+Mojo does not yet support Python list or dictionary comprehension expressions, like [x for x in range(10)].

 No lambda syntax